-Holding of regular and special sessions
+Convening of regular and special sessions

-- 1. The Commission shall hold a regular annual session.
+- 1. The Commission shall hold a regular annual session1 unless it decides otherwise.
 Before the end of each regular annual session, the Commission shall, if possible, decide on the date of commencement and the approximate duration of the next regular annual session. - 2.
-The Executive Director shall notify the members of the Commission, each territory referred to in article 43 of the Convention, and observers referred to in rule 35, of the date and place and provisional agenda of the session as early as possible but at least ninety days in advance of the opening of a regular annual session. - 3.
-In exceptional circumstances, the Commission may hold special sessions in accordance with this paragraph.
+The Executive Director shall notify the members of the Commission,2 each territory referred to in article 43 of the Convention, and observers referred to in rule 32, of the date and place and provisional agenda of the session as early as possible but at least ninety days in advance of the opening of a regular annual session. - 3.
+In exceptional circumstances, the Commission may convene special sessions in accordance with this paragraph.
 Any member of the Commission may request the Executive Director to convene a special session of the Commission.
 The Executive Director shall immediately inform the other members of the Commission of the request and inquire whether they concur with it.
-If within thirty days of the date of communication by the Executive Director a majority of the members of the Commission concur in the request, a special session of the Commission shall be convened by the Executive Director and it shall meet no earlier than thirty
+If within thirty days of the date of communication by the Executive Director a majority of the members of the Commission concur in the request, a special session of the Commission shall be convened by the Executive Director and it shall meet no earlier than thirty days and no later than ninety days after the receipt of such concurrence.
+The Executive Director shall notify the members of the Commission, each territory referred to in article 43 of the Convention, and observers referred to in rule 32, of the date and place and provisional agenda for a special session as early as possible but at least twenty-five days in advance of the special session.

-&lt;sup>1 In these rules, unless otherwise stated, 'regular annual session' means the annual meeting of the Commission specified in article 9, paragraph 3 of the Convention.
+1 In these rules, unless otherwise stated, 'regular annual session' means the annual meeting of the Commission specified in article 9, paragraph 3 of the Convention.

-&lt;sup>2 In accordance with article 9, paragraph 2, of the Convention for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (hereafter referred to as "the Convention"), a fishing entity referred to in the Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, which has agreed to be bound by the regime established by the Convention in accordance with the provisions of Annex I to the Convention, may participate in the work, including decision-making, of the Commission in accordance with the provisions of article 9 and Annex I and subject to the provisions of article 34, paragraph 4.
-According to paragraph 2 of Annex I, such fishing entity shall participate in the work of the Commission, including decision-making, and shall comply with the obligations under the Convention.
+2 In accordance with article 9, paragraph 2, of the Convention for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (hereafter referred to as "the Convention"), a fishing entity referred to in the Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, which has agreed to be bound by the regime established by the Convention in accordance with the provisions of Annex I to the Convention, may participate in the work, including decision-making, of the Commission in accordance with the provisions of article 9 and Annex I. According to paragraph 2 of Annex I, such fishing entity shall participate in the work of the Commission, including decision-making, and shall comply with the obligations under the Convention.
 References thereto by the Commission or members of the Commission include, for the purposes of the Convention, such fishing entity as well as Contracting Parties.